 |Ski-specific features||Scuff guards, elastic powder cuffs||Scuff guards, powder cuffs, articulated knees, beacon clip||Scuff guards, elastic powder cuffs||beacon clip and sleeve, scuff guards, touring cuffs, cuff zipper||Scuff guards, elastic powder cuffs, elastic waist|

 Our Analysis and Test Results

-The Black Diamond Dawn Patrol Hybrid pant is mostly a softshell pant with waterproof hardshell fabric placed strategically in the lower legs and seat.
-We have seen this "hybrid" construction before, and in our experience, we always wish the hard shell fabric had been placed on the front of the thighs, not just the rear.
+The BD Dawn Patrol Hybrid pant is largely constructed of softshell material, with waterproof hardshell fabric placed strategically in the seat area and lower legs.
+We have seen this "hybrid" construction before, and in our experience, we always wish the hardshell fabric had been placed on the front of the thighs, not just the rear.
 When backcountry skiing, our front thighs take the brunt of the weather, being exposed to wet snowflakes while skinning uphill in stormy weather and deflecting snow when skiing downhill, especially if it's deep.
 The rear thighs rarely get wet, except if worn at the ski resort on stormy days when you might have to sit on a wet chairlift seat.
 So overall, these pants don't provide much more weather resistance than any other pair of softshells.

 Fit and Comfort